znajjar/gradproj/doc/scaling.md

 1. Find the scale factor with the following formula:
   `scale_factor = (255 - 2 * L) / shifted_max`
-  Where `shifted_max` is the maximum value in the image after shifting.
+  Where `shifted_max` is the maximum value in the image after shifting in the first step.
 1. Multiply the image with the scaling factor and round the values up to the nearest integer.
   <img src="assets/markdown-img-paste-2021040813090662.png" width="500"/> <br />

 1. Now we have `2 * L` bins cleared from the upper part of the image.
-We want [0, L - 1] and [256 - L, 255] so we add L to the image to achieve that.
+We want to clear   [0, L - 1] and [256 - L, 255] so we add L to the image to achieve that.
   <img src="assets/markdown-img-paste-20210408131232873.png" width="500"/> <br />

 #### Finding the Map